 But even as SME provider numbers and sales grow in line with favorable policy changes and increased spending targets, many are still struggling to compete, leaving room to further raise the value of small enterprises to public sector buyers.
 This is the view of TechUK, the main body representing the interests of the tech industry, who released a 6 point plan last week to help the government improve how it works with SMEs.

-Scalability and service integration throw up the biggest obstacles to the creation of a stronger working dynamic.
+Scalability and service integration throws up the biggest obstacles to the creation of a stronger working dynamic.
 Offering scale to the government is perhaps the most substantial barrier to wider procurement.
 When pitching in tenders against the Big 4 consultancies, with their broad range of disciplines, the precise solutions offered by SMEs often come up short without the trimmings of a full-service package.
 This in turn prompts the government to revert to long, costly contract commitments with its usual partners, for ease of use.

 Similarly, if the government brings together a collective of smaller companies to deliver a big project, but is forced to find a way to oversee a variety of management processes, it is likely to return to a major consultancy for support — or ask them to take over the running of the project in its entirety.
 While uniqueness is their calling card, SMEs are disadvantaged if they can’t work together to achieve a common objective.